The importance of international developments for monetary policy

 International interest rates affect Swedish interest rates

-In connection with every monetary policy decision, the Executive Board makes an assessment of the repo-rate path needed, and any potential supplementary measures necessary, for monetary policy to be well-balanced.
+In connection with every monetary policy decision, the Executive Board makes an assessment of the policy rate path needed, and any potential supplementary measures necessary, for monetary policy to be well-balanced.
 This assessment may need to take into account developments in international interest rates in several ways.
 For one thing, the trend for interest rates in Sweden can be affected by the same factors that govern developments in international interest rates.
 For another thing, a central bank in a small, open economy may need to take into account the actions of other central banks.
 If the Riksbank's monetary policy deviates substantially from that in other countries, this could have a considerable effect on the krona exchange rate, which could affect both inflation and growth in the Swedish economy, as pointed out above.